Nadeem743894/Datacentric/docs/0.ProjectManagement/ProjectScoping.md

 * What machines/sensors/tools are required to collect the data?

   * If the data collection tools are available, how will they be set-up to collect the correct data?
-  * If the data colleciton tools are not available, how will they be acquired and set-up to collect the data?
+  * If the data collection tools are not available, how will they be acquired and set-up to collect the data?
   * How long will it take to set-up tools to collect the data?

+* Do you need to prepare an experimental design?
+ * For TMG projects, [guidance](https://amrcwikijs.shef.ac.uk/en/AMRC/TMG/Data_Centric_Manufacturing/Experimental_Planning/Design_of_Experiments) has been developed inline with the pre-registration.
+ * Further guidance on design of experiments is available [here](https://amrcwikijs.shef.ac.uk/en/AMRCDS/Guidance/DataAcquisitionandPreparation/DesignOfExperiments).

 * Where will the raw data be kept, stored and accessed?
 * If the data requires further processing, what processing needs to be done to the data?
   1. Processing step 1